-Quinta do Vale has just recently listed on HelpX, but until now I've only accepted occasional volunteers through direct application, so if you've come across a Quinta do Vale on sites like WWOOF Portugal and Workaway, it's not this one.
+Quinta do Vale is listed on HelpX, but until I did that, I only accepted occasional volunteers through direct application, so if you've come across a Quinta do Vale on sites like WWOOF Portugal and Workaway, it's not this one.
 There are a lot of Quinta do Vales in Portugal – see Clearing up some confusion for more details – so please make sure you're applying to the Quinta do Vale you intended to!

 In what follows I've tried to be as clear as possible about what I'm looking for in volunteers and what I provide for you in return.
 It's been mostly informed by the occasions which didn't work out quite so well, so I have to say right away the majority of volunteers here have been wonderful and we've achieved a lot, learned a lot from each other and had a lot of fun (thank you all of you! – you know who you are).
 Many have stayed longer than they originally intended and many have gone on to become friends.
 Please bear that in mind as you read on ...

 Please read this right to the end before you even think of applying.
 Yes, there's a lot to read and I appreciate not everyone finds reading easy especially if English isn't your first language, but this is the only way I have to communicate with you at this stage and time spent reading now can save a lot of problems and misunderstandings further down the line.
 It also shows me you can follow instructions to the letter and respect the need for them.
 Be aware a surprising majority of applicants for volunteer positions here haven't successfully completed this first and very simple task.

 First off, if any of this feels the slightest bit uncomfortable, then don't apply!